Lemony Butternut Squash Risotto (Vegan)

 - Peel and deseed the rest of the squash and chop into small cubes.
 Add to the pan with the garlic and fry for a further 5 minutes.

-- Add the rice and rosemary to the pan and stir thoroughly to combine, then pour in about 400ml of the stock.
+- Add the rice, rosemary and a splash of white wine to the pan and stir thoroughly to combine.
+Pour in about 400ml of the stock.

 - Top with the roast squash and crushed hazelnuts